 Our targets this term are:

-Reading: To find and copy words from a text, which the author has used for effect.
+Reading: To find and copy phrases from a text, which the author has used for effect.

-Writing: To learn and use my weekly spellings in my writing.
+Writing: To learn and use my weekly spelling in my writing.

 Maths: To recall the multiplication and division facts for the 2,4, and 8 times table.

 This term our topic is Fit for Life, which is all about being healthy.
 We learn about the circulatory system, the importance of a healthy, balanced diet, and why we should exercise.

 Our star author this term is Louis Sachar.
 We are thoroughly enjoying reading our class text There’s a Boy in the Girl’s Bathroom, and finding out more about the life of Bradley Chalkers.

 Democracy have been perfecting their acting skills and performed a section of 'There's a Boy in the Girl's Bathroom' by Louis Sachar to the rest of the class.

 We have completed a DT project this week.